Relational Foundations For Functorial Data Migration: FQL in SPCU+keygen

 The algorithm for $\Pi_F$ proceeds as follows.
 First, for every object $d \in T$ we consider the comma category $B_d := (d \downarrow F)$ and its projection functor $q_d : (d \downarrow F) \to C$.
 (Here we treat $d$ as a functor from the empty category).
-Let $H_d := I \circ q_d : B_d \to {\bf Set}$, constructed by generating SQL for $\Delta(I)$.
-We say that the limit table for $d$ is $lim_{B_d} H_d$, as described above.
+Let $H_d := I \circ q_d : B_d \to \Set$, constructed by generating SQL for $\Delta_{q_d}(I)$.
+We say that the limit table for $d$ is ${\sf lim}_{B_d} H_d$, as described above.
 Now we can describe the target tables in $T$:

 \begin{itemize} \item for each node $N$ in $T$, generate globally unique IDs for each row in the limit table for $N$.
-These GUIDs are $\Pi_F(N)$. \item for each attribute $A : X \to type$ in $T$, $\Pi_F(A)$ will be a projection from the limit table for $X$. \item for each edge $E : X \to Y$ in $T$, $\Pi_F(E)$ will be a map from $X$ to $Y$ obtained by joining the limit tables for $X$ and $Y$ on columns which ``factor through'' $E$. \end{itemize}
+These IDs are $\Pi_F(N)$. \item for each attribute $A$ off $N$ in $T$, $\Pi_F(A)$ will be a projection from the limit table for $N$. \item for each edge $e \taking X \to Y$ in $T$, $\Pi_F(e)$ will be a map from $X$ to $Y$ given by joining the limit tables for $X$ and $Y$ on columns which ``factor through'' $e$. \end{itemize}

-{\bf Remark.} Our SQL generation algorithms for $\Delta$ and $\Sigma$ work even when $\llbracket S \rrbracket$ and $\llbracket T \rrbracket$ are infinite, but this is not the case for $\Pi$.
+{\bf Remark.} Our SPCU+keygen generation algorithms for $\Delta$ and $\Sigma$ work even when $\llbracket S \rrbracket$ and $\llbracket T \rrbracket$ are infinite, but this is not the case for $\Pi$.
 But if we are willing to take on infinite SQL queries, we have $\Pi$ in general; see Construction \ref{const:Pi}.
-Alternatively, it is possible to target a category besides ${\bf Set}$, provided that category is complete and co-complete.
-For example, it is possible to store our data not as relations, but as programs in the Turing-complete language PCF~\cite{Spivak:2012:FDM:2324905.2325108}~\cite{DBLP:journals/tcs/Plotkin77}.
+An interesting direction for future work is to relate these infinite SQL queries to recursive languages such as Datalog.